jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 $ l = sqrt((x_(i,r) - x_(i,l))² + (y_(i,r) - y_(i,l))² + (z_(i,r) - z_(i,l))²) $ <eq_82>

-// ---------------------------------- here ---------------------------------- //
 // ------------------------------- point load ------------------------------- //
-Thus, with @eq_81 and @eq_82, a distributed load can be converted to a point load.
-This can be done for all elements in the mesh, and for each individual element exactly one resultant partial force can exist.
-However, @fig_69 shows, with the sub-figure in the lower left corner, that this is the complete desired solution.
+The combination of @eq_81 and @eq_82 enables the transformation of distributed loads into point loads across all mesh elements, with each element yielding exactly one resultant partial force.
+However, as illustrated in the lower left corner of @fig_69, this initial transformation does not provide the complete solution required for the analysis.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/1_Get_Aero_Forces/2.svg",